 Sanderson Farms Championship Predictions, Odds & Picks

-- Country Club of Jackson hosts for a seventh time
+- The Country Club of Jackson hosts the tournament for the eighth time

 |Will Zalatoris||+1800 |

 |Keegan Bradley||+3300 |

 |Cameron Davis||+3500 |

 CT Pan is the outright pick at +6600 with Caesars Sportsbook

 Sergio Garcia can make a fast start in the first round at +4000 with Unibet

 Kevin Streelman to defeat Luke List in their match bet at -120 with BetMGM